metosin/cloud-busting/aws/README-installing-aws-cli.md

 # Installing AWS CLI

+For configuring the AWS cli you first need the AWS Access Key ID and AWS Secret Access Key.
+You can create these keys for yourself in AWS Console, IAM view / Users / select your user / Security Credentials tab / Create access key button.
+We assume that your user has rights to create the resources needed in this demonstration.

 Follow [AWS CLI instructions](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) to install AWS cli.
 After installation, configure credentials by following [the instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).
 Usually, this can be done by running the basic configuration wizard:

 ```bash